VNG-Realisatie/nlx/docs/docs/reference-information/transaction-log-headers.md

 title: Transaction log headers
 ---

 NLX logs requests on both the **outway** and **inway**.
 NLX adds a globally unique id of the request `X-NLX-Logrecord-ID` for every request, which makes a request traceable throughout the network.
+The log record ID is created from 128 bits cryptographically secure random data and then encoded into a hexadecimal string of 32 characters.

 The application that performs the request can append some additional headers that will be saved in the transaction log as well:

 * `X-NLX-Request-User-Id`, the id of the user performing the request
 * `X-NLX-Request-Application-Id`, the id of the application performing the request